Turning Tax Compliance Data Into Actionable Decision-Support Information

 We hope that this abstract has shone a spotlight on one key, but often overlooked, pain point worthy of review by firms contemplating an Operations Assessment to review their just-ended tax season operations, whether performed internally or by engaging a consultant.

-Gary A. Mills is the Founder/Consultant, Gary Mills Consulting LLC
+Gary A. Mills is Founder and Consultant at Gary Mills Consulting LLC

 The views expressed in this article are those of the author and do not necessarily reflect the views of AlphaWeek or its publisher, The Sortino Group